Ilovecheesepo/arccreate-archive/stat/README.md

 ![Chart of frequency against charter](./resources/Count%20vs%20Charter.png)

 Arcthesia is the default anonymous name for contest submissions, from what I gather, but I've included it for completeness.
 That's why I selected the top 11 charters.

-Thank you for your service, if you're reading this.

 ## BPM